4restwilliams/4restwilliams.github.io/_posts/2020-10-12-covariate-importance.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=Standarized&space;Value&space;=&space;\frac{Value-Mean}{Standard&space;Deviation}" target="_blank"><img src="https://latex.codecogs.com/svg.latex?Standarized&space;Value&space;=&space;\frac{Value-Mean}{Standard&space;Deviation}" title="Standarized Value = \frac{Value-Mean}{Standard Deviation}" /></a>
 <br>
 </div>
 This transformation standarizes the distributions of the covariates, and allows the regression coefficients to be used as an assesment of variable importance.
-Once standardization was complete a 10-fold cross-validation and an L1 (LASSO) regularization (lamnda=5) was used to train the model and asses its performance.
+Once standardization was complete, a 10-fold cross-validation and a L1 (LASSO) regularization (lamnda=5) was used to train the model and asses its performance.
 Overall the cross-validated regressions produced an average AUC of 0.85 and a classification accuracy of 77%.

 ## Model Coefficients and Significance
 The regression identified six significant susceptibility factors (see figure below):